Brookridge Morgans began as a

 Rainbow Morgan Horse

-Association newsletter since 1996, and have also served as editor of the Georgia Morgan Horse Club newsletter.
+Association newsletter from 1996-2016, and also served as editor of the Georgia Morgan Horse Club newsletter.
 My

 creating eye-catching equine advertising and website design.